-Bank loan and accounts payable and accrued liabilities are measured at amortized cost using the effective interest method.
-Gains and losses related to derecognition of these financial liabilities are recognized in the statement of operations in the period in which they arise.
+Accounts payable and accrued liabilities are measured at amortized cost using the effective interest method.
+Gains and losses related to the derecognition of these financial liabilities are recognized in the statement of operations in the period in which they arise.